-The Company had net receivables due from affiliates of \$4,775 and \$4,910 as of December 31, 2018 and 2017, respectively, which are included in prepaid and other current assets.
+The Company had net receivables due from affiliates of \$3,593 and \$4,775 as of December 31, 2019 and 2018, respectively, which are included in prepaid and other current assets.
 Net receivables due from affiliates are generally non-trade receivables.
-Sales to affiliates were \$2,823, \$2,853 and \$1,587 for the years ended December 31, 2018, 2017 and 2016, respectively.
-The Company purchased goods of \$645, \$2,475 and \$1,147 from affiliates, which is included in cost of goods sold during the years ended December 31, 2018, 2017 and 2016, respectively.
+Sales to affiliates were \$4,181, \$2,823 and \$2,853 for the years ended December 31, 2019, 2018 and 2017, respectively.
+The Company purchased goods of \$803, \$645 and \$2,475 from affiliates, which is included in cost of goods sold, during the years ended December 31, 2019, 2018 and 2017, respectively.

 On December 18, 2013, PQ Holdings and its joint venture, Zeolyst International, entered into a ten year real estate tax abatement agreement with the Unified Government of Wyandotte County, Kansas.
-The agreement utilizes an Industrial Revenue Bond financing structure to achieve a 75% real estate tax abatement on the value of the improvements that were constructed during the expansion of PQ Holdings and Zeolyst International's facilities at the jointly-operated Kansas City, Kansas plant.
+The agreement utilizes an Industrial Revenue Bond ("IRB") financing structure to achieve a 75% real estate tax abatement on the value of the improvements that were constructed during the expansion of PQ Holdings and Zeolyst International's facilities at the jointly-operated Kansas City, Kansas plant.
 A similar tax abatement agreement has been executed on an annual basis since December 18, 2013 with respect to additional plant expansions during those years.
-The financing obligations and the industrial bonds receivable have been presented net, as the financing obligations and the industrial bonds meet the criteria for right of setoff conditions under GAAP.